Google Workspace Security Features Slash Collaboration Risks

 That’s why strong security is a must.
 Google Cloud indicates that 99.9% of business email compromise attacks are stopped within Gmail by warning users or moving messages to spam.
 This totals more than 700k of harmful web pages indexed every minute — and more than 10 million spam messages that are blocked from reaching Gmail customers.

 Machine learning drives this activity to keep user accounts and information secure.
-It automates security decision making and pinpoints the most worrisome security concerns across G Suite.
+It automates security decision making and pinpoints the most worrisome security concerns across Google Workspace.

-Beyond email protection, built-in machine learning models in G Suite also provide security signal analysis within Google Drive.
+Beyond email protection, built-in machine learning models in Google Workspace also provide security signal analysis within Google Drive.
 This allows the system to flag potential cloud collaboration risks, including data theft or unusual external file sharing and download behavior across your user base.
+This enhances Google Workspace customer success.

 Integrated Analytics and Managed Alerts